abel-parada/abel-parada/README.md

 ### Hi there 👋

-- 🙋‍ I am a chef, marketer, finance clerk, investor, actor and now early stage **web developer**.
+- 🙋‍ I am a chef on a journey to become a **WEB DEVELOPER**.

 - 🛠 Currently involved in the social media app [COOK-IT](https://github.com/abel-parada/COOK-IT).

-- 🌱 Studying FullStack Developer at Business School Helsinki.
+- 🌱 Studying [FullStack Developer Program](https://en.bc.fi/qualifications/full-stack-web-developer-program/) at Business School Helsinki.

 - 📫 Reach me at abel.parada.millan@gmail.com | https://www.linkedin.com/in/abelparadamillan/